DipakHalkude/Dr._Apj_Kalam_Information/README.md

 # Dr. APJ Abdul Kalam - Year-wise Information

 This project is a simple webpage that provides information about Dr. APJ Abdul Kalam, organized year-wise.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS.

 ## Table of Contents